xtraclabs/oraeventstore/README.md

 ## Database Set Up

-Initial set up - login as system/oracle, and create the dbo user for the rest of the setup...
+For the database set up, create two users: one to own and manage the schema objects, and the other for runtime access:

 <pre>
 create user esdbo